rochellev/GalacticAgeCalculator/MyNotes.md

     + Maybe i go back and make a more complex formula but for now i will use a constant

 * styling not a priority but i did want some basic UI

+* Want to rename calculateGalacticAge()
+     * it's a setter so name setGalacticAge()
+     * will change after done with functionality